shihankanungo/shihankanungo.github.io/mop.md

 <p align="center"><img src="/images/mop13a.png" width="400"/> <br> <span style="color: gray"> Catherine Xu </span> </p>

 Karn Chutinan is a fun person to talk to.
 He somehow knew “Combination Pizza Hut and Taco Bell” from before MOP, and he also plays improv piano like Oron does.
-His playing is extremely funny (you heard that right $mdash; piano playing _can_ be funny).
+His playing is extremely funny (you heard that right &mdash; piano playing _can_ be funny).
 He sometimes self-deprecates though, and he is a bit moody sometimes.

 Another camp called “Promise” is at IMSA now, and it’s pretty big.
 There are lots of middle schoolers.
 This means that we have to share the dining hall, and somehow our lunch period got cut to just 30 minutes!